Hammond24/cs3210_lab/instructions/lab1.md

 As the BIOS is responsible for initializing and configuring the RAM controller, it is our definitive source on how much RAM the machine has, and the logical place to ask about allocated memory.
-However, our bootloader cannot simply call into the BIOS (then our bootloader would be BIOS dependant, and we don't want that), instead the BIOS exports an interface much like the system-call interface.
-We'll be making a BIOS call by interrupting and passing control into the BIOS through the `int` instruction.
+However, our bootloader cannot simply jump into the BIOS (then our bootloader would be BIOS dependant, and we don't want that), instead the BIOS exports an interface much like the system-call interface.
+We'll be making a BIOS call by interrupting and passing control into the BIOS through the `int` instruction (much like system calls use the int instruction).
 Once this is done, the BIOS will pass us the information needed, and return.

 Recall that the BIOS runs before the boot loader, and must run in 16-bit real-mode.
 As a result, we must make our BIOS call from code running in 16-bit